jci-metasys/tutorial-csharp/lesson4/README.md

 those types aren't explicitly shown.

 When we tell Flurl to return a JToken we know it'll return the appropriate subclass for the data we access.
-We know it'll be a JObject because we know from the documentation that a JSON object is returned from alarms.
+We know it'll be a `JObject` in this example because we know from the documentation that a JSON object is returned from alarms.

 With a `JObject` instance we can use an indexer to lookup properties on that object.